Mannix: Royalties lawsuit

 In May 2011, Connors filed suit in Los Angeles Superior Court against Paramount and CBS Television Studios, claiming that he was never paid royalties from the Mannix series.
 With the release of the series on DVD, the case was later settled out of court in November of that year.

 Home media

+DVD

 CBS Home Entertainment (distributed by Paramount) has released all eight seasons of Mannix on DVD in Region 1.

 On May 9, 2017, CBS DVD released Mannix- The Complete Series on DVD in Region 1.

 In Region 4, Shock has released the first three seasons on DVD in Australia.